“Why Am I Breaking Out?” Face Mapping Will Tell You

 While dullness, dryness, and inflammation are all potential problems in the chin area, it’s most common to struggle with acne here.
 “Acne on the chin is common for a lot of women around the time of ovulation or in their luteal phase, leading up to their menses,” Auth explains.
 “In Chinese medicine, the chin corresponds to the reproductive organs, and variations in skin might indicate a hormonal imbalance or gynecological issue.”
 That may be why you notice more acne popping up on your chin around or during your menstrual cycle.

 Consult with a doctor or specialist to figure out a solution if you think hormones (including birth control) or reproductive issues are at play here.
 In the meantime, opt for purifying and clarifying products that exfoliate and decongest pores, such as our Find Clarity Purifying Mask.
 As for those underground, cystic pimples that often appear around your cycle?
-Dab on a spot treatment (we like Nix It Complexion Solution) to fight bacteria and prevent future breakouts from forming.
+Dab on a spot treatment to fight bacteria and prevent future breakouts from forming.

 If you’re looking to turn to more holistic practices to improve your overall health, not just your skin’s, consider turning to acupuncture, herbal supplements, and practitioners that specialize in Eastern medicine.
 As Auth explains, “Chinese medicine uses acupuncture and herbs together to treat a wide range of health concerns.
 Together or separately, they both target root issues in the body that can cause skin concerns and damage by healing digestion issues, balancing hormones, and relieving stress—all contributors to acne and other skin issues.”